meera/apilogicserver-react-admin-genned/README.md

 # Status - technology exploration

 API Logic Server react-admin creation services are not yet suitable for use, nor provided in the ```pip``` version.
-They are available to support technology exploration.
+They are available in the API Logic Server git project, to support technology exploration.

 ## Key Issue - Joins